 Yes, this is based on a viral TikTok trend.
 Yes, I intended to write this weeks ago and somehow life happened.
 But even though this is a bit late, this was one trend that I had to expand on as it's actually useful.
-For those out there who want to take influencer work seriously and want to make a living as a content creator, below is my advice to you.
+For those who want to take influencer work seriously despite the stigma associated with influencers in our pop culture, below is my advice to you.

 Wait, Why Listen To Me?